matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ### Third-Party Terms Account Data

-This proposal also defines the `m.third_party_terms` section in User Account Data in the client/server API that clients SHOULD use to track what sets of terms the user has consented to.
+This proposal also defines the `m.accepted_terms` section in User Account Data in the client/server API that clients SHOULD use to track what sets of terms the user has consented to.
 This has an array of URLs under the 'accepted' key to which the user has agreed to.

-An `m.third_party_terms` section therefore resembles the following:
+An `m.accepted_terms` section therefore resembles the following:

 ```json
 {